albar965/littlenavmap-manual/src/en/MENUS.rst

 Hides or shows the respective user features.

-The respective option is automatically enabled if a user feature is added to the map.
+The respective option is automatically enabled after a user feature is added to the map.

-User features can also toggled with the toolbar button |User Features|.
+User features can also be toggled with the toolbar button |User Features|.

 The previous selection state is restored by clicking the ``All`` or ``None`` items a second time in the toolbar button dropdown menu.